 If you have been arrested for unlawfully carrying a weapon or other weapons charges in Texas, make sure that you have legal counsel willing to fight to protect your Second Amendment rights.
-Expert Weapons Offenses Attorney Charles Johnson is a criminal defense attorney in Houston, TX who has more than two decades of experience handling these types of cases and is a strong defender of Second Amendment rights for our citizens.
+Experienced Weapons Offenses Attorney Charles Johnson is a criminal defense attorney in Houston, TX who has more than two decades of experience handling these types of cases and is a strong defender of Second Amendment rights for our citizens.

 The Charles Johnson Law Firm helps alleged offenders charged with weapons or firearm crimes all over the Houston area, including locations in Harris County, Montgomery County, Brazoria County, Fort Bend County, Liberty County, Waller County, and Galveston County.
 Contact our firm today at (713) 222-7577 for your free case review.
-You will immediately speak directly with Expert Firearms Attorney Charles Johnson and he is available day or night to answer your questions.
+You will immediately speak directly with Knowledgeable Firearms Attorney Charles Johnson and he is available day or night to answer your questions.

 While Texas lawmakers enacted open carry legislation in 2015 that allows licensed residents of the Lone Star State to openly keep handguns other weapons openly displayed in shoulder or belt holsters, the law’s passage does not mean that people can no longer be charged with the crime of unlawful carrying weapons (UCW).
 Alleged offenders can still face criminal charges for the improper carrying of a handgun, illegal knife, or club.